mbuckler/squeezeDet/README.md

 ## Low Precision Implementation

-This fork contains [Mark Buckler](http://www.markbuckler.com/)'s additions to the original SqueezeDet project.
+This fork contains additions to the original SqueezeDet project.
 Specifically, functionality has been added to simulate evaluation of SqueezeDet models when using fixed point model parameters.
 "Simulation" of fixed point model parameters means that floating point math is still used in computation, but the number of values which can be used to represent a parameter is artificially limited based on the number of simulated fixed point bits.

 To convert floating point parameters to simulated fixed point parameters first a given range is set.
 The default range is given by the maximum and minimum model